mariodavid/cuba-component-wizard/README.md

 ## Using the application component

-Add a XML namespace `wizard` to the window tag of your screen like this:
+Add the XML namespace `wizard` to the window tag of your screen like this:

 ```xml
     <window xmlns="http://schemas.haulmont.com/cuba/window.xsd"